 The dissertation is a scholarly document intended to demonstrate the research competence of the author and to produce greater understanding.
 It is written in the formal language and style of its discipline or field of study, and it results from a comprehensive, logical, and ethical investigation.
 The dissertation is an expression of the highest level of critical thought and is expected to be a substantive contribution to the theory or practice of its discipline or field of study.

-Students Will Choose Two of the Following Eight Intense Research Module Options:
+Students Will Choose Two of the Following Seven Intense Research Module Options:

 EDDR 639 (2)

 Descriptive or survey research involves collecting data to describe conditions, test hypotheses, or to answer questions about people's opinions on some topic or issue.
 It is particularly useful to quantify dispositions and as a quantifying complement in a mixed-method design.

 Intense Research Module: Experimental Research

 "When well conducted, experimental students produce the soundest evidence concerning cause-effect relations" (Gay, et al. 2013, p.
 251).
 The focus of this course is on Quantitative Methods of Experimental Research.
 The goal of the course is for students to understand and demonstrate the value of Experimental Research in Education and the Social Sciences.
 Students will propose an Experimental Design, conduct a pilot study, and evaluate the outcome of the study.

 Intense Research Module: Correlational, Causal-Comparative, Including Ex Post Facto

 This course covers two non-experimental quantitative research designs: correlational and causal-comparative, including ex post facto.
 Correlational research involves collecting data to determine whether, and to what degree, a relationship exists between two or more quantifiable variables while in causal-comparative research the researcher attempts to determine the cause or reason, for existing differences, or that have occurred in the past, in the behavior or status of groups or individuals.